 The fourth rule is to provide informative and timely feedback to candidates.
-This rule is derived from models of fairness.
+This rule is derived from both Gilliland (1993) and Shuler's (1993) models of fairness.

 The most efficient way that this can be achieved is to use computerized application systems that track candidate progress and provide them with updates at various stages of the selection process.